What are the different types of pencils? What’s the difference between them?

 How pencil is made

-In the initial phase of production, it is necessary to crush graphite, however, you can not do it in an ordinary grinder.
+In the initial production phase, it is necessary to crush graphite.
+However, you can not do it in an ordinary grinder.

 Devices are used in which under the influence of compressed air pieces of graphite collide crushing each other.